ENCORE.ORG BOARD MEMBERS

 Webb McKinney, consultant

-Judy Jolley Mohraz, President and CEO, Virginia G. Piper Charitable Trust
+Judy Jolley Mohraz (Chair), President and CEO, Virginia G. Piper Charitable Trust

 Joseph Plummer, Professor, Columbia Business School, and former Executive Vice President, McCann Worldgroup

 Lester Strong, Vice President and CEO, AARP Experience Corps

 Laura L. Carstensen, PhD is Professor of Psychology and the Fairleigh S. Dickinson, Jr., Professor in Public Policy at Stanford University, where she is also the Founding Director of the Stanford Center on Longevity.
 For more than twenty years her research has been supported by the National Institute on Aging; in 2005 she was honored with a MERIT award which extends this support another decade.
 Dr. Carstensen is best known for socioemotional selectivity theory, a life-span theory of motivation.
 Her most recent empirical research focuses on ways in which motivational changes influence cognitive processing and emotional experience.
 Dr. Carstensen is a Fellow in a number of professional organizations including the American Psychological Society and the American Psychological Association.
 Her honors include Stanford University's Deans Award for Distinguished Teaching and a Distinguished Career Award from the Gerontological Society of America.
 In 2003, she was selected as a Guggenheim Fellow.
 Currently, she is a member of the MacArthur Foundation Network on Aging Societies and the National Advisory Council on Aging.
 Dr. Carstensen received her BS from the University of Rochester and her PhD in Clinical Psychology from West Virginia University.